Exploring Happiness Newsletter

 Read more from Hi!
 I'm Anja.
 I explore happiness.

-Pillars of Happiness: Body Each Tuesday, I'm reflecting on how aspects of our lives and society relate to happiness and how we can increase our happiness.
-This week, I'm looking at the first pillar of my framework Pillars of Happiness - body.
-This is an exploration how body parts and processes are responsible for our happiness.
-The Pillars of Happiness is a framework I've developed over the years to understand happiness and its determinants.
-This post is about the first pillar, Body.
-Why is...
+Pillars of Happiness: Letting Go Each Tuesday, I'm reflecting on how aspects of our lives and society relate to happiness and how we can increase our happiness.
+This week, I'm looking at the last pillar of my framework Pillars of Happiness - letting go.
+This pillar ties all the concepts together.
+I believe that letting go is the magic ingredient of happiness.
+Here we are — the final pillar of the Pillars of Happiness framework.
+While the other pillars are about taking control, this one is...